 4. Seachem Flourite Black Sand – Bioactive Substrate for Aquariums

-Beginners often want bioactive substrate for aquariums, and Seachem Flourite Black Sand is highly effective.
-This substrate contains iron-rich clay essential for plant nutrition.
-Its fine texture is gentle on fish.
+Seachem Flourite Black Sand is an iron-rich clay substrate designed to support long-term plant nutrition.
+Its fine texture is gentle on fish while allowing robust root development.

 Pros